-- 8.28 Published guidance on alternative natural greenspace (e.g. Hampshire County Council40) reports that dog owners have been found to travel on average 400-500m to reach greenspace to walk their dogs.
-A significant proportion of the new residential population would be within 400m of existing or proposed greenspace, which leads to the conclusion that there is a high likelihood that dog walkers will use these areas.
-Some published guidance41 has also concluded that areas of green infrastructure could (if appropriately designed) potentially draw some users from up to 2 km away. - 8.29 A key objective of AANG is to attract dog-walkers, and for this reason it is important that areas of greenspace are large enough to allow visitors to undertake circular walks of sufficient distance.
+- 8.50 Published guidance on alternative natural greenspace (e.g. Hampshire County Council) reports that dog owners have been found to travel on average 400-500m to reach greenspace to walk their dogs.
+Residents of Housing Growth Areas HGA7 and HGA8 would be within 400m of existing or proposed greenspace, which leads to the conclusion that there is a high likelihood that dog walkers will use these areas. - 8.51 A key objective of SANG is to attract dog-walkers, and for this reason it is important that areas of greenspace are large enough to allow visitors to undertake circular walks of sufficient distance.
 The Thames Basin Heaths SANG guidance recommends a walking distance of 2.3-2.5 km, which is based on the results of visitor surveys.
-Many of the available greenspace areas are capable of delivering walks of this duration, either within an individual site or where there is a short link to an adjacent area of greenspace. - 8.30 In the following sections greenspace provision is described.
+The greenspace area adjacent to Fulwell Quarry is capable of delivering walks of this duration. - 8.52 In the following sections greenspace provision is described.
 This includes existing areas that have been identified for appropriate management and enhancement, existing commitments arising from past HRA, and additional requirements.